 Also, don’t forget to tune the layout and other settings using the Customizer.

-Overall, Neve is fairly easy to use despite all the features it provides.
+Overall, Neve is fairly easy to use despite all the customization options it offers.

 How Neve Performs